Mitch Daniels: Eli Lilly

 In 1990, Daniels left the Hudson Institute to accept a position at Eli Lilly and Company, the largest corporation headquartered in Indiana at that time.
 He was first promoted to President of North American Operations (1993–97) and then to Senior Vice President for Corporate Strategy and Policy (1997–2001).
-During his tenure Lilly pleaded guilty to two criminal misdemeanors, paid more than $2.7 billion in fines and damages, settled more than 32,000 personal injury claims—and copped to one of the largest state consumer protection cases involving a drug company in U.S. history.

-Daniels managed strategy to deflect attacks on Lilly's Prozac product by a public relations campaign against the drug being waged by the Church of Scientology.
-In one interview in 1992, Daniels said of the organization that "it is no church," and that people on Prozac were less likely to become victims of the organization.
+The anti-depressant Prozac made up 30–40% of Lilly's income during the mid-to-late 1990s and Daniels managed the company’s strategy to deflect attacks on the drug.
+At the time, the Church of Scientology had launched a public relations campaign against Prozac, claiming it caused suicide.
+In one interview in 1992, Daniels said of the organization that "it is no church", and that people on Prozac were less likely to become victims of the organization.
 The Church of Scientology responded by suing Daniels in a libel suit for $20 million.
 A judge dismissed the case.

 Eli Lilly experienced dramatic growth during Daniels's tenure at the company.
-Prozac sales made up 30–40% of Lilly's income during the mid-to-late 1990s, and Lilly doubled its assets to $12.8 billion and doubled its revenue to $10 billion during the same period.
+Lilly doubled its assets to $12.8 billion and doubled its revenue to $10 billion during the same period.
+It also was subject to fines and lawsuits, paying more than $2.7 billion and setting more than 32,000 personal injury claims.

 When Daniels later became governor of Indiana, he drew heavily on his former Lilly colleagues to serve as advisers and agency managers.

 During the same period, Daniels also served on the board of directors of the Indianapolis Power & Light (IPL).
 He resigned from the IPL Board in 2001 to join the federal government, and sold his IPL stock along with all other holdings in order to comply with federal ethics requirements.
 Later that year the value declined when Virginia-based AES Corporation bought IPL.